A neighbourhood becomes adventure.Kids become

 Get your game code, redeem it and go.
 Little prep, no account — the game code stays valid until you activate it.

 Choose the route that works for your group.
-Book instantly — no account needed.
+Available instantly — no account needed.

 You receive a game code.
 It stays valid until you activate it — no time pressure.